On the probability of being synchronizable: Synchronizing automata

 \section{Synchronizing automata}

-Suppose $\mathrsfs{A}$ is a complete deterministic finite automaton whose input alphabet is $A$ and whose state set is $Q$.
-The automaton $\mathrsfs{A}$ is called \emph{synchronizing} if there exists a word $w\in A^*$ whose action \emph{resets} $\mathrsfs{A}$, that is, $w$ leaves the automaton in one particular state no matter at which state in $Q$ it is applied: $q.w=q'.w$ for all $q,q'\in Q$.
-Any such word $w$ is called \emph{reset word} of $\mathrsfs{A}$.
-For a brief introduction to the theory of \sa\ we refer reader to the recent survey~\cite{Vo08}.
+Suppose $\A$ is a complete deterministic finite automaton whose input alphabet is $A$ and whose state set is $Q$.
+The automaton $\A$ is called \emph{synchronizing} if there exists a word $w\in A^*$ whose action \emph{resets} $\A$, that is, $w$ leaves the automaton in one particular state no matter at which state in $Q$ it is applied: $q.w=q'.w$ for all $q,q'\in Q$.
+Any such word $w$ is called a \emph{reset word} of $\A$.
+One can check that a word $(ab^3)^2a$ is reset for an automaton $\mathfrak{C}_4$ depicted on Figure~\ref{fig:underlying_graphs} (left).
+This automaton belongs to \v{C}ern\'y's series of circular $n$-state synchronizing automata having shortest reset words of length $(n-1)^2$. \v{C}ern\'y, who pioneered the study of synchronizing automata, introduced this series and conjectured that the series represents the extreme case in terms of the maximal length of reset words for $n$-state automata.
+This statement became known as the \v{C}ern\'y conjecture. \begin{conjecture}[\v{C}ern\'y, 1964] Each synchronizing automaton with $n$ states has a reset word of length at most $(n-1)^2$. \end{conjecture} Despite attracting a lot of interest, the conjecture remains open, and the best known upper bound is cubic in $n$.
+A cubic bound was first established in \cite{Fr1982,Pin1983} and also proved independently in~\cite{KRS1987}.
+There is also a number of particular classes of automata for which more specific bounds were found.
+For a brief introduction to the theory of \sa\ we refer the reader to the survey~\cite{Vo08}.